MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

-# description of the classes
+# Description of the classes

 ## BingData